Symmetries of complex flat manifolds: Open questions

 \section{Open questions}

-Let us end up with two questions, for which we hope to find an answer in the future. \begin{enumerate} \item Does there exist a flat manifold $M$ such that $b_1(M)=0$ and for any complex structure on $M$ the group $\Aut(M)$ is infinite? \item Is there a (necessarily incomplete) criterion for the finiteness of the group $\Aut(M)$ in terms of $\pi_1(M)$ or the complex holonomy representation of $M$? \end{enumerate}
+Let us end up with two questions, for which we hope to find an answer in the future. \begin{enumerate} \item Does there exist a flat manifold $M$ with first Betti number equal to zero such that for any complex structure on $M$ the group $\Aut(M)$ is infinite? \item Is there a (necessarily incomplete) criterion for the finiteness of the group $\Aut(M)$ in terms of $\pi_1(M)$ or the complex holonomy representation of $M$? \end{enumerate}